Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 2.1 Overview

-Bitcoin Deposits requires a new Lightning Network protocol extension called “validated outputs” that enables commitment transactions to include additional outputs subject to validation rules agreed upon by channel partners.
+Bitcoin Deposits uses a new Lightning Network protocol extension called Validated Outputs that manages additional channel outputs which are subject to negotiated validation rules.
 This mechanism provides cryptographic enforcement of Layer 3 protocols at the Lightning consensus layer.

 2.2 Protocol Layers